craig-m/rpi_cluster/serverspec/readme.md

 ## install + use

-use `install-serverspec.sh` to setup the deplot node, and `run.sh` to run tests on the cluster.
+use `install-serverspec.sh` to setup the deploy node, and `run.sh` to run tests on all nodes in the cluster.

+You can use `run.sh alpha` to test a single node.

 Needs refining, and integrating with ansible.